AniketShinde02/Capsera/README.md

 ## 🚀 **Live Features Showcase**

+## 🛠️ Recent UX Fixes

+- Caption upload UX: fixed a double upload animation in the caption generation flow by reusing an already-uploaded image when available.
+This avoids a redundant upload on submit and gives a single, clearer upload → processing experience.
+(See `src/components/caption-generator.tsx`.)

+Note: This is a client-side UX fix; verify worker bundling and server upload endpoints in production (timeouts and payload limits).
+Consider adding a lightweight server-side verification for `public_id` if you need to ensure the uploaded file still exists before reuse.

 ### 🎨 **Screenshot Gallery**
 > *Most screenshots are available in the `/screenshots` folder.
 Some admin screenshots need to be created.*